xwgeng/s2s-attn/README.md

 * `optim`: the name of optimization algorithm
 * `dropout`: the dropout rate
-* `learningRate`: the learning rate of optiomization algorithm
+* `learningRate`: the learning rate of optimization algorithm
 * `minLearningRate`: the minimum of learning rate
 * `shrink_factor`: decay the learning rate by this if the loss doesn't decrease to the product of the previous loss and `shrink_muliplier`.
 And it only works when the option `optim` is sgd.
 * `shrink_multiplier`: the shrink multiplier